terryzfeng/FM-Synthesis/README.md

 This Pure Data project features 4 FM instruments: Brass, Clarinet, Plastic Drum and Ghost.
-By manipulating and maintaining *carrier* and *modulation* frequency relationships, controlling an *index of modulation* for modulation amplitude, as well as different amplitude envelopes for each note, we can control the presence of harmonic overtones, thus using different timbres and effects to create synthesetic instruments.
+By manipulating and maintaining *carrier* and *modulation* frequency relationships, controlling an *index of modulation* for modulation amplitude, as well as different overall ASR envelopes for each note, we can control the presence of harmonic overtones, thus making different timbres and effects to create unique FM synthesized instruments.

 **Brass**
 - Fundamental Frequency: f<sub>0<sub/>